jessicarush/react-notes/nextjs_fetch_cache_revalidate.md

 - Fetch data in parallel to minimize waterfalls and reduce loading times.
 - By fetching data in a layout, rendering for all route segments beneath it can only start once the data has finished loading.
 - For Layouts, Pages and components, fetch data where it's used.
 Next.js will automatically dedupe requests in a tree.
-- Whenever possible, it's best to fetch data in the segment that uses it.
-This also allows you to show a loading state for only the part of the page that is loading, and not the entire page.
+- In general, it's good practice to move your data fetches down to the components that need it, and then wrap those components in `<Suspense>`.
-- Use `loading.js`, Streaming and Suspense to progressively render a page and show a result to the user while the rest of the content loads.
+- Use `loading.js`, Streaming and `<Suspense>` to progressively render a page and show a result to the user while the rest of the content loads.
 - React extends fetch to provide automatic request deduping.
 - Next.js extends the fetch options object to allow each request to set its own caching and revalidating rules.
 - Static Data is data that doesn't change often.
 For example, a blog post.